anondo1969/SHAMSUL/README.md

 *   **Multi-Label, Multi-Class Analysis**: Supports analyzing both single-label and multi-label instances, accommodating a variety of medical imaging needs.

 *   **Quantitative and Qualitative Evaluation**: Offers metrics like Intersection over Union (IoU) and detailed visual comparisons with expert annotations for robust performance assessment.

-*   **Integration with CheXpert Dataset**: One of the largest chest X-ray datasets to validate predictions and ensure high-quality results.

 *   **User-Friendly Interface**: Simplifies interaction by allowing users to upload images.

 *   **Open-Source Access**: Code and resources are available, promoting transparency and enabling further development by the research community.